jnebrera/Amateur_Basketball_Broadcasting/README.md

 The goal is to develop a “media gateway” device able to receive a panoramic video from a Commercial Off The Shelve (COTS) panoramic camera in RTSP/RTMP format and produce “professional-like” broadcast video to Youtube (RTMP).
 To do so, the system will be able to crop the original panoramic video in a way that “follows the action” and simulates the panning movement.
 This production needs to be fully automatic, with no human intervention beyond activating / deactivating the stream and initial calibration.

-As an amateurish system the final video produced might have some glitches and especially miss some characteristics of professional-grade human production like zooming, replays and multiple angle of view, but should provide a fair enough experience, way beyond a static panoramic camera.
+As an amateurish system the final video produced might have some glitches and especially miss some characteristics of professional-grade human production like zooming, replays and multiple angles of view, but should provide a fair enough experience, way beyond a static panoramic camera.

 It will also lack features present in the commercial sports analytics solutions we have been able to find like automatic player statistics or highlights extraction, but these come at a multiple cost: the solution is expensive, the solution needs expensive hardware and the solution needs very complex algorithms to work, and thus time to develop them.

-The three of them go against our secondary main goal, be able to produce the video solution at the lower cost possible, orders of magnitude smaller than current alternatives, using COTS hardware.
+The three of them go against our secondary main goal, be able to produce the video solution at the lower cost possible, orders of magnitude lower than current alternatives, using COTS hardware.

 # The camera